Building experience is a vital component of career development and future success.

 Internships Near and Far

 Berkeley Career Engagement is the best place to start your search for internships in any location.
 Employers that attend our career fairs and post positions on Handshake, are often looking to fill positions in multiple geographical regions.

 Summer internships are particularly challenging because of the limited amount of time involved and the high level of competition for them in the Bay Area.
 Rule #1: Start early!
 Many of the larger organizations that offer summer internships begin listing them the previous Fall Semester.
-You can access all of the internships listed with The Career Center via Handshake.
+You can access all of the internships listed with Berkeley Career Engagement via Handshake.
 Additional opportunities can be found through the Cal Work Study program.
 During Spring Semester, attend job fairs (the Spring Career Fair, the Nonprofit/Public Service Career Fair, the Internship & Summer Job Fair), to meet recruiters with summer opportunities.
 Lastly, tell everyone you know what kind of summer internship you’re seeking.
 Networking helps.

 Internships Outside of the Bay Area